 Be a Part of the Festival's Success

 The Carolina Theatre would like to extend a special thanks to all of our sponsors, without whom we would not be able to present the NCGLFF year after year.
 Exposure to thousands of audience members brings a host of benefits.
-See this form for details and to find out how your company can join, please email treat [at] carolinatheatre [dot] org or return this form by Tuesday, June 30, 2015.
+See this form for details and to find out how your company can join, please email treat [at] carolinatheatre [dot] org or return this form and payment by Thursday, June 30, 2016.

 Over the years, many friends of the Festival have supported our efforts while also receiving fun benefits!
 If you would like to join us this year, please return this form and payment.